Please join our newsletter

 What Happens To Soccer Jerseys After A Game?

 There’s no standard rule as to what exactly should be done with a soccer jersey after a game, and as a matter of fact, different things could happen.
-Let’s take a look at some possible things that happen to soccer jerseys after the game.

 Washed and reused

-Back in the days when soccer was not a global sport, most soccer teams and even national teams didn’t have so much money to throw around, Jerseys were washed, ironed, and reused.
+Back in the days when soccer was not a global sport, most soccer teams and even national teams didn’t have so much money to throw around, jerseys were washed, ironed, and reused.

 Doubt it all you want, but that is actually what happened back then.
 Thankfully, in recent times, things have changed.